42-AI/bootcamp_data-engineering/day03/day03.md

 # Bootcamp Data Engineering

-# Day03 - Amazon Web Service
+# Day03 - Amazon Web Services

 Today, you will learn how to use Amazon Web Services.
 It is to this day, the main Cloud provider followed by Google cloud platform and Azure (for microsoft).